475th Air Base Wing: History

-The 475th Fighter Wing was activated in 1948 as part of the "Base-Wing" USAF reorganization, assigned to the 315th Air Division of Far East Air Forces where it performed postwar occupation duty.
+The 475th Fighter Wing was activated in 1948 as part of the Wing Base USAF reorganization, assigned to the 315th Air Division of Far East Air Forces where it performed postwar occupation duty.
 The wing was one of several occupation units in Japan, and was inactivated on 1 April 1949 at Ashiya Airfield due to budget reductions.

 Cold War

 In January 1968, the 475th Tactical Fighter Wing was activated at Misawa Air Base, Japan, replacing the 39th Air Division as the host unit, with the 439th Combat Support Group being replaced by the 475th Combat Support Group that controlled the base support units.
 At Misawa, the wing trained for offensive and reconnaissance operations.
 Initial assigned operational squadrons of the wing were: